dapark3/SpoofDetectorAuxRepo/README.md

-# Drone Spoofing Detector Main Repository
+# Drone Spoofing Detector Auxiliary Repository

 ** This repository holds the auxiliary files besides the application itself **